LaikaStudios/LaSh/doc/README.md

 A LaSh Material (**LaM**) is composed of two parts: its LaSh Bxdf (**LaB**) and its LaSh Displacement (**LaD**).
 This is similar to a [MaterialX](https://materialx.org/) **Material Node** that contains both a surface shader and a displacement shader.

-A **LaB** is composed of a [Lama Bxdf](https://rmanwiki.pixar.com/display/REN25/MaterialX+Lama) - which can itself be composed of any number of Lama Bxdfs combined in whatever way you want - plus its *Mask*.
+A **LaB** is composed of a [Lama Bxdf](https://rmanwiki.pixar.com/display/REN25/MaterialX+Lama) - which can itself be composed of any number of Lama Bxdfs combined in whatever way you want - plus its Mask.
-The *Mask* defines where the LaB is present and where it isn't (or any intermediate value as well).
+The Mask defines where the LaB is present and where it isn't (or any intermediate value as well).
-The LaB *Mask* typically has a relatively sharp transition to 0 at the edge of where the Material ends (assuming it's not present everywhere, in which case the *Mask* is a constant value of 1).
+The LaB Mask typically has a relatively sharp transition to 0 at the edge of where the Material ends (assuming it's not present everywhere, in which case the Mask is a constant value of 1).

 A **LaD** is composed of several parts.
 The first is the displacement itself, which is represented as the change in the surface point: *DeltaP*.
 As explained in the [Siggraph 2022 OSL Shaders for RenderMan](https://dl.acm.org/doi/abs/10.1145/3532724.3535604) course, this is a much more efficient and useful displacement representation than the displaced point itself.
 The LaD *Bulk* is another critical displacement-related value.
 It allows LaDs to accumulate mass as they're layered over each other.
-The LaD *Mask* defines the displacement transition at the edge of the Material.
+The LaD Mask defines the displacement transition at the edge of the Material.
-A LaD *Mask* needs a slightly "softer" transition than the LaB *Mask*, since rendered displacement does not respond well to severe discontinuities, and abrupt displacement transitions also aren't very realistic looking.
+A LaD Mask needs a slightly "softer" transition than the LaB Mask, since rendered displacement does not respond well to severe discontinuities, and abrupt displacement transitions also aren't very realistic looking.

-Next are the LaD layering controls: *Thickness* and *Accumulation*.
+Next are the LaD layering controls: Thickness and Accumulation.
 These provide the user with the ability to adjust the physical characteristics of the layered displacement's composition.
-*Thickness* determines what percentage of the underlying displacement remains or is obliterated by the overlying LaD being applied.
+Thickness determines what percentage of the underlying displacement remains or is obliterated by the overlying LaD being applied.
-And *Accumulation* determines whether the applied LaD’s displacement will result in the build-up of material in the resulting surface: when displacements accumulate, they increase the resulting Material's *Bulk*.
+And Accumulation determines whether the applied LaD’s displacement will result in the build-up of material in the resulting surface: when displacements accumulate, they increase the resulting Material's *Bulk*.

-Two additional values are contained in the [LaD struct](../osl/include/LaD.h): *Tau Scale* and *Nd*.
+Two additional values are contained in the [LaD struct](../osl/include/LaD.h): Tau Scale and *Nd*.
-*Tau Scale* is used to make any necessary or desired correction to the *Bulk*'s effect on the optical thickness of the layered BxDFs, and *Nd* contains the previous LaD's displaced surface normal in order to allow the possibility of cascading height-based displacements.
+Tau Scale is used to make any necessary or desired correction to the *Bulk*'s effect on the optical thickness of the layered BxDFs, and *Nd* contains the previous LaD's displaced surface normal in order to allow the possibility of cascading height-based displacements.

 **Note:** the displacement *Size* attribute described in the paper has been renamed *Bulk* in this implemenation to disambiguate it from the **Size** pattern generation control parameter and the pattern variation (a.k.a. signal) *Size* attribute.